-Pink Canyon aka Pastel Canyon: It’s a short 5 min walk to see the pink corral canyon, also known as Pastel Canyon.
-There’s no official trailhead and there’s only a small turnout on both sides on the road that fits 2-3 cars each.
+Pink Canyon aka Pastel Canyon: It’s a short 5-minute walk to see the Pink Corral Canyon, also known as Pastel Canyon.
+There’s no official trailhead and there’s only a small turnout on both sides of the road that fits 2-3 cars each.
 From the trailhead, head left and you’ll start to see the colors right away.

-There are many places inside the park we did not get to visit as this was only a quick stop on day one of our road trip.
-Other popular recommendations from my research include: Elephant Rock, Beehives, Mouse’s Tank, White Domes.
+There are many places inside the park we did not get to visit as this was only a quick stop on day one of our road trips.
+Other popular recommendations from my research include Elephant Rock, Beehives, Mouse’s Tank, and White Domes.

 For more ideas to extend your road trip within 1.5 hours from Valley of Fire, check out these Utah State Parks in St. George below!
 Gunlock State Park was our next destination and highly recommended right now because it’s the first time the water has flowed (& is currently still flowing) in YEARS!